-We have divided the papers into two chapters.
-Chapter 11 consists of four expository papers on the Riemann Hypothesis, while Chapter 12 gathers original papers that develop the theory surrounding the Riemann Hypothesis.
+We have divided Part II into two chapters.
+Chapter 11 consists of four expository papers on the Riemann hypothesis, while Chapter 12 contains the original papers that developed the theory surrounding the Riemann hypothesis.

-Presumably the Riemann Hypothesis is difficult and perhaps none of the approaches to date will bear fruit.
-This translates into a difficulty in selecting appropriate papers.
+Presumably the Riemann hypothesis is very difficult, and perhaps none of the current approaches will bear fruit.
+This makes selecting appropriate papers problematical.
 There is simply a lack of profound developments and attacks on the full problem.
-However, there is an intimate connection between the Prime Number Theorem and the Riemann Hypothesis.
-They are connected theoretically and historically and the Riemann Hypothesis may be thought of as a grand generalization of the Prime Number Theorem.
-There is a large body of theory on the Prime Number Theorem and a progression of solutions.
-Thus we have chosen several papers that give proofs of the Prime Number Theorem.
+However, there is an intimate connection between the prime number theorem and the Riemann hypothesis.
+They are connected theoretically and historically, and the Riemann hypothesis may be thought of as a grand generalization of the prime number theorem.
+There is a large body of theory on the prime number theorem and a progression of solutions.
+Thus we have chosen various papers that give proofs of the prime number theorem.